-From the source package you can build the Exiv2 library, command line utility, the organize tool and a number of simple example and test applications.
-With a few additional third party tools you can also generate the complete API documentation.
-The package includes standard build files for UNIX-like systems (including GNU/Linux, Mac OS X, MinGW and Cygwin) as well as Visual Studio project files for Visual C++ .NET 2003 (MSVC 7.1) and later.
-After downloading and unpacking the distribution, please see the README file in the top directory for build and installation notes and further information.
+The complete source code to build the Exiv2 library, command line utility and several simple example and test applications.
+The distribution includes standard build files for UNIX-like systems (including GNU/Linux, Mac OS X, MinGW and Cygwin) as well as Visual Studio project files for Visual C++ .NET 2003 (MSVC 7.1) and later.
+After downloading and unpacking the distribution, see the README file in the top directory for build and installation notes and further information.

 Just the command line utility